enisz/igdb/src/assets/templates/03-igdb-wrapper.md

 public function construct_url(string $endpoint, boolean $count = false) throws IGDBInvalidParameterException: string
 ```

 The method will construct the full URL for the request and will return the constructed URL as a string.
-If an invalid endpoint name passed to `$endpoint` and `IGDBInvalidParameterException` will be thrown.
+If an invalid endpoint name passed to `$endpoint` an `IGDBInvalidParameterException` will be thrown.

 **Parameters**:
  - `$endpoint`: the endpoint to use (the name of the endpoint, not the path to it!).
 Possible values: